krosinski/akai_python_workshop/First-Class-Func.md

 Task: implement a Caesar cipher coder/decoder for text using map/ use filter remove all non-alphabet characters.

-#Hints on conversin to ascii and back
+-Hint: on conversin to ascii and back ord / chr